splunk/public-o11y-docs/gdi/opentelemetry/configure-the-smart-agent.rst

 The receiver offers the complete set of Smart Agent monitors as Collector metric receivers.
 Monitors collect metrics from the host system and services.

-See :new-page:`SignalFx Smart Agent Receiver <https://github.com/signalfx/splunk-otel-collector/blob/main/pkg/extension/smartagentextension/README.md>` in GitHub to copy the configuration YAML file.
+See :new-page:`SignalFx Smart Agent receiver <https://github.com/signalfx/splunk-otel-collector/blob/main/pkg/extension/smartagentextension/README.md>` in GitHub to copy the configuration YAML file.